-Gut flora - bacteria in the gut
+Gut microbiome - bacteria in the gut

+Probably triggered by something in the environment

+Ulcerative Colitis

-Probably triggered by something in the environment Ulcerative Colitis Genes a person has inherited Researchers have identified hundreds of genetic changes that affect your risk of developing Colitis.
+Genes a person has inherited

+Researchers have identified hundreds of genetic changes that affect your risk of developing Colitis.
 Many of these changes are in genes that control the immune system.
 Changes in these genes may alter the immune system's response to bacteria in the gut.
 This can lead to ongoing inflammation.

+Immune response

-Some genes associated with developing Crohn's or Colitis might be specific to certain ethnicities.
-A lot of studies on Crohn's and Colitis do not collect data on ethnicity.
-This makes it difficult to understand how ethnicity affects Crohn's or Colitis.
-Immune response In Colitis, something goes wrong with the immune system.
+In Colitis, something goes wrong with the immune system.
 Research suggests that in Colitis the protective gut barrier is faulty.
 The gut barrier allows important nutrients into the gut and keeps harmful substances out.
 Without this layer of protection, the immune system starts attacking certain bacteria or viruses that live in the gut.
 This causes inflammation.

 Gut microbiome

-The gut microbiome, sometimes called the gut microbiota or gut flora, is the natural

-bacteria, viruses and fungi that live in your gut.
-It is thought that in people with Colitis,

-there may be an imbalance of good and bad bacteria in the bowel.
+The gut microbiome, sometimes called the gut microbiota or gut flora, is the natural bacteria, viruses and fungi that live in your gut.
+It is thought that in people with Colitis, there may be an imbalance of good and bad bacteria in the bowel.

 Environment

 A range of factors in the environment may increase the risk of Colitis.
 These include:

-Viruses
+- Viruses

-Bacteria, which can be influenced by diet
+- Bacteria, which can be influenced by diet

-Stress
+- Stress

-Taking medicines such as antibiotics and non-steroidal anti-Inflammatory drugs,

-known as NSAIDs.
+- Taking medicines such as antibiotics and non-steroidal anti-inflammatory drugs, known as NSAIDs.